Thyroid Cancer: Staging and Treatment

 • Near-total thyroidectomy- Only a small part of thyroid tissue is left.
 The parathyroid glands are also left, which are attached to the thyroid.

 • Lobectomy- A single lobe of the thyroid gland is removed.
-In patients with small (<1cm) papillary thyroid cancers, a lobectomy may be used.
+For patients with small (less than 1 cm.) papillary thyroid cancers, a lobectomy may be used.

 If the thyroid is not completely removed during surgery, there may be a risk of the cancer coming back (recurring) in the part of the thyroid that is left.
 More surgery may be needed to remove the rest of the thyroid if it wasn’t removed during the first surgery.